jbonadiman/calculadora/README.md

 # 🖥 Calculator clone

-I created this project as a means of training my basic HTML/CSS/JS skills while studying frontend development.
-I intend to go back to it whenever I trying to learn something new.
+I created this project as a mean of training my basic HTML/CSS/JS skills while studying frontend development.
+I intend to go back to it whenever I'm trying to learn something new.

 ## 🧑‍💻 Clones so far:
-✔ Vanilla JS</br>
+✔ Vanilla JS
-React (in progress)